 If you work with equipment that might heat up and eventually catch fire, you should know that the respective equipment needs insulation to work at maximum capacity.

 One of the most used and most effective insulators in the last two centuries was asbestos.
 The mineral was cheap and elastic, and it was used in the shipbuilding process or during the repairs performed on ships.

-Many veterans who served the country in the 19th and 20th century found out after 15-50 years that they suffer from mesothelioma, lung cancer, fibrosis, cancer of the larynx and other respiratory diseases.
+Many veterans who served the country in the 19th and 20th centuries found out after 15-50 years that they have asbestos-related cancer like:

-An electrician's mate has the role of operating and maintaining the power systems located on a ship.
-Basically, they deal with generators, circuits, turbines and switchboards, or with everything that is related to the electrical components and the wiring system.
+An electrician's mate or instrumentman has the role of operating and maintaining the power systems located on a ship.
+They deal with everything that is related to the electrical components and the wiring system:

 Michael B., electrician's mate on USS Oriskany CV-34, declared that this job was extremely dangerous: "While we were maintaining the electric motors, the storage batteries or the shipboard elevator systems, we were exposed to asbestos."
 As a consequence, he is now suffering from an asbestos-related illness.